DominicStewart/truenas_jail_cf_traefik_hs/README.md

 <!-- @format -->

+# I have updated the charts.
+I haven't updated the below guide yet.
+Basic changes are:

+1. Now using the Dockge default network, not the Traefik default network.
+I may change this to make an entirely separate network in the future.
+2. Added middleware based on smarthomebeginner guides.
+Adjusted based on Dockge usage.
+3. To support middleware, smarthomebeginner guides suggests setting up a rules directory.
+So I mounted a directory, created folders and files based on the guide here: https://www.smarthomebeginner.com/traefik-v3-docker-compose-guide-2024/ .
+Dont need to follow the whole guide.
+But you do need to follow the guide to setup acme.json, the permissions (chmod 600) and the rules folder.
+4. I'm not including the rules i've setup.
+But they're the same as the guide from: https://www.smarthomebeginner.com/traefik-v3-docker-compose-guide-2024/.
+Look towards the end of the guide and follow which files to add to the rules folder, and what content to put in the files.
+5. Added google oAuth.
+Follow this guide to setup google correctly: https://www.smarthomebeginner.com/google-oauth-traefik-forward-auth-2024/.
+This should get you your client ID and secret.
+Put the ids/secret/oauth secret in the .env section of Dockge.

 # TrueNAS Scale Docker Compose Setup with Jailmaker and Cloudflare Tunnels

 This guide will help you set up Docker containers on TrueNAS Scale using Jailmaker and Dockge, configure your domains via Cloudflare tunnels, and get Traefik and various home server containers running.
 Follow the steps below to get started.